This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your kneecap may move back into place on its own.
 You may need the following:

 - Reduction is a procedure to move your kneecap back into place.
-Caregivers will move your knee and leg in different positions until your kneecap is where it belongs.
+Healthcare providers will move your knee and leg in different positions until your kneecap is where it belongs.
 After reduction, you will have another x-ray or CT scan.

 - Pain medicine may include acetaminophen, NSAIDs, and prescription pain medicine.
 These are given to decrease swelling and pain.